Clarence Major

 *The birth of Clarence Major in 1936 is celebrated on this date.
 He is a Black Poet, novelist, and painter.

-From Atlanta, Georgia he grew up in Chicago where he began writing, painting, and drawing as a teenager.
+From Atlanta, Georgia, he grew up in Chicago, where he began writing, painting, and drawing as a teenager.
 Major said he also spent six years researching the post-war period in the Midwest.
-He also listened to his blues collection often, thinking about how to put the blues in literary terms.
-Major served in the United States Air Force as a record specialist from 1955–1957.
+He also often listened to his blues collection, thinking about how to put the blues in literary terms.
+Major served as a record specialist in the United States Air Force from 1955–1957.
 He received a B.S. from the State University of New York and a Ph.D. from the Union for Experimenting Colleges.

-His more innovative works, like My Amputations, mix the rhythms of American slang with the languages of history, science, mythology, and the occult, alchemy which expresses the violence which he believes is an integral part of life for Southern Blacks, and which shapes their lives and attitudes.
-Major's affinity for language also emerges in his work on The Dictionary of Afro-American Slang (1970), and it's updated and expanded version Juba to Jive: A Dictionary of African American Slang (1994).
-His story collection, Fun & Games (1990) was nominated for a Los Angeles Times Book Critics Award.
+His more innovative works, like My Amputations, mix the rhythms of American slang with the languages of history, science, mythology, and the occult, alchemy which expresses the violence that he believes is an integral part of life for Southern blacks and which shapes their lives and attitudes.
+Major's affinity for language also emerges in his work on The Dictionary of Afro-American Slang (1970) and its updated and expanded version, Juba to Jive: A Dictionary of African American Slang (1994).
+His story collection, Fun & Games (1990), was nominated for a Los Angeles Times Book Critics Award.

 He says the book did not stem directly from his two dictionaries of black slang, but the evidence that he's been studying the black language for 25 years appears on every page.
 Major also is a painter and a reproduction of one of his works appears on the cover of "Dirty Bird Blues."
-He earned is Ph.D. through the Union Institute in Ohio.
-The experimental program let him take classes and teach at a variety of colleges and universities from Howard to Sarah Lawrence.
+He earned his Ph.D. through the Union Institute in Ohio.
+The experimental program allowed him to take classes and teach at various colleges and universities, from Howard to Sarah Lawrence.
 He spent 12 years at the University of Colorado, Boulder, and moved to Davis in 1989.

-He teaches African American literature and creative writing and writes and paints during his free time.
+He teaches African American literature and creative writing and paints in his free time.
 He is the author of nine collections of poetry, nine novels, a short story collection, several books of nonfiction, and three anthologies.
-Many of his books received extensive critical attention in the form of periodical reviews and critical essays in journals.
-He is the subject of Clarence Major and His Art: Portraits of an African American Post Modernist, edited by Bernard Bell, University of North Carolina Press, (2001) and Conversations with Clarence Major edited by Nancy Bunge, University Press of Mississippi (2001).
+Many of his books received extensive critical attention through periodic reviews and critical essays in journals.
+He is the subject of Clarence Major and His Art: Portraits of an African American Post Modernist, edited by Bernard Bell, University of North Carolina Press, (2001) and Conversations with Clarence Major, edited by Nancy Bunge, University Press of Mississippi (2001).

 He has served as a judge for The National Book Awards, the PEN-Faulkner Awards, and twice for the National Endowment for the Arts Awards.
-He has traveled extensively and lived in various parts of the United States and for extended periods in France and Italy.
+He has traveled extensively and lived in various parts of the United States and France and Italy for extended periods.
 He has been a guest speaker in hundreds of universities and cultural centers throughout the United States, England, France, Germany, Italy, Netherlands, Yugoslavia, Algeria, Liberia, and Ghana.
 Major has taught at Sarah Lawrence College, New York University, Temple University, and other universities and colleges.
 He currently teaches twentieth-century American literature at the University of California, Davis.
-He was the winner of the "2015 LIFETIME ACHIEVEMENT AWARD IN THE FINE ARTS," presented by The Congressional Black Caucus Foundation.
+He won the "2015 LIFETIME ACHIEVEMENT AWARD IN THE FINE ARTS," presented by The Congressional Black Caucus Foundation.